Symptoms and Treatment of Generalized Anxiety

 • Generalized anxiety is not a weakness, but a chronic psychological condition.

-• Therapeutic support - whether it's medical, psychological, or lifestyle-based - can improve quality of life in the long run.
+• Therapeutic support - whether medical, psychological, or lifestyle-based - can improve quality of life in the long run.

 Physical, bodily, and mental symptoms:

-• restlessness, feeling keyed up, tense
+• restlessness, feeling wound up

 • fatigue

-• difficulty concentrating, nothing coming to mind
+• difficulty concentrating, nothing comes to mind

 • irritability